-DENSTONE COLLEGE - General Risk Assessment Form Risk Assessment Reference Number: Date of Assessment: Name of Assessor(s): Location/Subject of Assessment: HAZARDS (Anything that has the potential to cause harm, e.g. slip, trip, fall) and POTENTIAL OUTCOME, e.g. bruise, laceration, cut People Affected, e.g. pupils, staff, visitors, contractors EXISTING CONTROL MEASURES (Remember the hierarchy of control: eliminate; substitute; engineering controls; administrative controls; PPE) ESR L/PR RR FURTHER ACTION TO BE TAKEN TO REDUCE RISK (If the risk is not being managed effectively with existing control measures in place.) controls; administrative controls; PPE) Risk Assessor's Signature: Risk Assessor's Signature: Date: Manager with responsibility for area/activity(please print name): Notes: Sign Date:

-- ESR (Effect Severity Rating) X L/PR (Likelihood/Probability Rating) = RR (Overall risk rating) - Remember to consider if risks can be avoided, the activity substituted, reducing the number of people exposed or their exposure time.
-If appropriate record your consideration in the Action Column. - Remember to try and identify any measures which could reduce risks further and record in Action Column.
-This will allow decisions to be made on whether they are reasonably practicable to implement. - For any further guidance or concerns speak to a member of the Compliance Team.
+DENSTONE COLLEGE - General Risk Assessment Form sor(s): Location/Subject of Assessment: HAZARDS (Anything that has the potential to cause harm, e.g. slip, trip, fall) and POTENTIAL OUTCOME, e.g. bruise, laceration, cut People Affected, e.g. pupils, staff, visitors, contractors EXISTING CONTROL M (Remember the hierard eliminate; substitute; controls; administrative c chy of control: engineering ESR L/PR RR FURTHER ACTION TO BE TAKEN TO REDUCE RISK (If the risk is not being managed effectively with existing control measures in place.)
+Risk Assessor's Signature: Date: Manager with responsibility for area/activity(please print name): Sign: Date: Notes: Date: ESR (Effect Severity Rating) X L/PR (Likelihood/Probability Rating) = RR (Overall risk rating) Remember to consider if risks can be avoided, the activity substituted, reducing the number of people exposed or their exposure time.
+If appropriate record your consideration in the Action Column.
+Remember to try and identify any measures which could reduce risks further and record in Action Column.
+This will allow decisions to be made on whether they are reasonably practicable to implement. aue on whether they are reasonably practicable to